 When a faculty member is afforded an unexpected opportunity, such as external funding, or a scholarship or fellowship, a rapid and expedited review process for a DIP leave will be provided.

 In the event that a recipient of a sabbatical or DIP leave must alter the leave proposal before the leave has begun or during the leave period, an amended written proposal shall be submitted to the appropriate dean for approval prior to implementation of the alteration.
 The dean shall notify the Provost immediately of any leave alterations and/or changes in leave recipients.
 Following the notification, the Provost will follow the procedures described in Section VI.

+Faculty unit employee requests for deferral of an approved sabbatical or DIP leave will be considered by the Provost.
+Approved sabbatical deferrals requested by faculty unit employees will be considered as part of the 12% target in the year the sabbatical is granted as described in Section VI.3.

 If a sabbatical is denied based on factors other than the merit of the proposal as identified in CBA 27.6 or 27.7, and such denial results in fewer sabbaticals being awarded than 12% of eligible faculty as defined in CBA 27.10, upon request of the faculty member, the sabbatical leave shall be deferred until the following academic year, at which point the leave, if the underlying conditions supporting the proposal remain in effect, shall be granted.